tzfun/jvmm/README.md

 # The default Jvmm log configuration, if no SLF4J log implementation is found in the startup environment, use this configuration.
 log:
-  # Log level: error, warn, info, debug, trace
+  # Log level: ERROR, WARN, INFO, DEBUG, TRACE
   level: INFO
   # Log file output directory
   file: logs